stacs-cp/Demystify-Visualiser/doc/Styling_Puzzles.md

 - **startrows**: A 2D array of additional rows to be displayed at the top of the grid.
 See [`NonogramBoard.jsx`](../client/src/components/PuzzleBoards/NonogramBoard.jsx) for an example.
 - **startcols**: A 2D array of additional columns to be displayed at the left of the grid.
 See [`NonogramBoard.jsx`](../client/src/components/PuzzleBoards/NonogramBoard.jsx) for an example.

+____

+It can be useful to pass CSS gradients in the **cellBackgrounds** property for drawing simple shapes such as circles, bars and diagonals.